PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 The entry above will run `main.sh` on [Tigressdata](https://researchcomputing.princeton.edu/systems/tigressdata) Monday thru Friday at 9 am.
 If `cron` is not available on your machine then consider using the `at` command.
 One can also simply run the script manually when needed as was done above.

-Mac users can use the following command to load the webpage automatically in Safari if `JOBIDR` is known in advance:
+Mac users can use the following command to load the webpage automatically in Safari if `JOBDIR` is known in advance:

 ```
 open -a Safari https://tigress-web.princeton.edu/~$NETID/$JOBDIR